Monochromatic globular clusters as a critical test of formation models for the dark matter deficient galaxies

 Further tests of the bullet model are possible.
 The most straightforward next step is probably obtaining radial velocities and line-of-sight distances of other galaxies along the trail, as the bullet model predicts that these follow a regular sequence (with some contamination from unrelated objects).
 Dynamical mass measurements of other trail galaxies will also be highly constraining, and interesting in a broader context as bullet dwarf events can, in principle, constrain the self-interaction cross section of dark matter.
 Modeling of the bullet cluster has provided an upper limit \citep{randall:08}, but as self-interacting dark matter was introduced to explain the ``cored'' dark matter density profiles of low mass galaxies \citep{spergel:00} it is important to measure the cross section on those scales \citep{tulin:18}.

-We thank Yotam Cohen and the rest of the STScI ACS team for their help with the data reduction.
+We thank Yotam Cohen and the rest of the STScI ACS team for their help with the data reduction, and the anonymous referee for their insightful comments and suggestions.
 Support from HST grants GO-14644, GO-15695, and GO-15851 is gratefully acknowledged.
 S.~D.\ is supported by NASA through Hubble Fellowship grant HST-HF2-51454.001-A.